quinn-dougherty/gtf/README.md

 [cachix link]: https://effective-altruism.cachix.org

 The name is inspired by the mighty executable textbook volumes known as Software Foundations.

-Idk how much time I'll be putting into this.
-I'm just figuring out what abstractions and libraries I want to use.

 ## Package: `game-theory`